 Salesforce Backup & Restore will come with all the features you would expect for an enterprise-level backup service.
 This will include…

-- The ability to automate daily backups of standard objects, custom objects, files, and attachments
+- The ability to automate daily backups of standard objects, custom objects.

 - Restore backed-up data into Orgs, whilst automatically deleting older backups after designated time intervals.